 - Forecast error both in variability (regarding lead time and forecast error) as well as lead time duration.

 Dynamic safety stock analysis can be used for an SKU or any aggregation level.
 For instance, this form can be used to model the inventory and supply chain of an entire company.

-This can create a service level to inventory curve.
+This can create a service level for the inventory curve.
 This is something that many companies do not have.
 It will not, of course, include the total stocking level.
-So the total stocking level should be estimated and added.
+So the overall stocking level should be estimated and added.
 Only the safety stock should flex — while the cycle stock should stay the same.

 Using Dynamic Safety Stock in Production Systems

 While dynamic safety stock is quite valuable for analysis, one of the problems with dynamic safety stock is that it will often calculate a value that companies consider too high.
-Typically companies will not hold this level of safety stock as is explained in this article.
-This is because of the fact that the standard dynamic safety stock formula in textbooks does not work, and consistently overestimates the safety stock required.
+Typically companies will not hold this level of safety stock, as is explained in this article.
+This is because the standard dynamic safety stock formula in textbooks does not work, and consistently overestimates the safety stock required.

 What This Calculation Is

 - The standard dynamic safety stock calculator is problematic in actual usage.
 For this reason, I created this safety stock calculator, which adopts some of the same concepts but provides more consistent output.

 - Currently, the calculator does not include lead time variability.
 In most cases, the vast majority of variability is from the demand rather than the lead time side.